Log in with user name:

 These days, rising-star chefs and the foodies who adore them are flocking to Portland.
 In this playground of sustainability and creativity, many of the city's hottest restaurants change menus weekly—sometimes even daily—depending upon the ingredients they have delivered to their door that morning from local farms.
-The combination of fertile soils, temperate weather, and nearby waters contributes
+The combination of fertile soils, temperate weather, and nearby waters contributes to a ye

 to a year-round bountiful harvest (be it lettuces or hazelnuts, mushrooms or salmon) that is within any chef's reach.